divingBackwards/waterdrop/content/posts/nice/index.md

 I did end up exploring the neighboring cities along the Riviera.
 They are all mostly the same thing, respectfully.
 This one has a village on a hill and that one has beaches with sand instead of rocks, but really you spend the day meandering about and getting hot enough to hop in the water.

 Actually my time in Nice marked my second country of the trip: Monaco.
 Gotta say, you can skip it.
-There is nothing there but expensive yachts in an expensive harbor.
+It's just expensive yachts in an expensive harbor.
 I was really looking forward to the aquarium there.
 The world’s richest country per capita must have a killer aquarium, right?
 Wrong.
 I actually like the Boston aquarium better, and that’s a small one as aquariums go.
 And there is nothing else to do there.
 Their culture is money and money is soulless.

 <img src="myst.png" style="height: 20rem;">